k2-fsa/k2/docs/source/installation/for_developers.rst

   # It should print /some/path/k2/build_release/lib/_k2.cpython-38-x86_64-linux-gnu.so
   # (I assume that you're using Python 3.8, so there is a string 38 above)

+  # If you are going to install https://github.com/k2-fsa/sherpa after installing k2
+  # Please run
+  export K2_INSTALL_PREFIX=/some/path/k2/build_release
+  # before you install sherpa

 To build a debug version, use:

 .. code-block:: bash